joelromanky/joelromanky.github.io/content/bio/experience.md

 - Distributed training and deployment of interior image segmentation models in PyTorch through AWS SageMaker
 - Conversion of segmentation Deep-Learning models(PSPNet, Resnet) from the Caffe platform to TensorFlow/Keras
 - Creation of scripts for preprocessing image datasets for training
-- Outils: Python, Computer Vision, Tensorflow, PyTorch, Caffe, AWS SageMaker, Flask
+- **Tools**: Python, Computer Vision, Tensorflow, PyTorch, Caffe, AWS SageMaker, Flask

 #### IRIT Laboratory
 ---